SilverLabUCL/behaviour_toolbox/docs/Analysis_Set.md

 %% Add a new preset name for ROIs to the default one my_analysis.default_tags = [my_analysis.default_tags, {'New Preset'}];

-%% Add 4 empty experiments
-my_analysis = my_analysis.add_experiment(4);
+%% Add 4 empty experiments (you can populate them later, see Experiment()) my_analysis = my_analysis.add_experiment(4);

 %% Delete experiments 1 and 3